kmorrell27/UpperCrustCatering/_menus/themed-menus.md

 ---
 layout: page
 title: Themed Menus
-permalink: /themed-menus/
+category: menus
 custom-classes: dotted-lists
+order-by: 8
 ---

-Themed menus are all the rage and it's no wonder
-- they're fun, delicious and add an air of excitement to any event.
+Themed menus are all the rage and it's no wonder - they're fun, delicious and add an air of excitement to any event.

 Whether you just "go theme" with the food or all the way with decorations, music, beverages and attire we're here to help you create a gathering everyone will remember.